wpmudev/coursepress/README.md

 * `node_modules/` .. files needed by grunt (see "Set up grunt" below).
 * `vendor/` .. files needed by grunt (see "Set up grunt" below).

-Product folders `premium` and `campus` also contain the same subfolders as the core plugin: `assets` for js/css/images and `include` for php files.
+Product folders `premium` and `campus` also contain the same subfolders as the core plugin: `asset` for js/css/images and `include` for php files.

 **Naming convention for files/folders:**

 * Prefix files that contian a php class with term "class-".
 * Use lower-case only
-> Example: *"class-templatetags.php" not "class-templateTags.php"*
+> Example: *"class-templatetag.php" not "class-templateTag.php"*
 * Use hyphen "-" instead of underscore "_"
 > Example: *"class-core.php" not "class_core.php"*
 * Try to keep all folder and file names in singular